-The Mount Surf Festival is a free one-day event, drawing together shapers, creators, live music, workshops, and food and drink, from 10-3pm on Saturday 27th February 2021.
-The event will take place on Mount Drury in Mount Maunganui, a grassy patch located a few metres from the Main Beach and the town’s iconic Leisure Island.
+The Mount Surf Festival was a free one-day event, drawing together shapers, creators, live music, workshops, and food and drink, from 10-3pm on Saturday 27th February 2021.
+The event will took place on Mount Drury in Mount Maunganui, a grassy patch located a few metres from the Main Beach and the town’s iconic Leisure Island.

-There’ll be 10 shapers bringing a quiver of boards to the event which you’ll find in The Boardroom, including Le Noel, Seda Customs, By Marsden, Jordan Griffin, Alt Surfworks, Red Leaf, Oswald, Bearbones, Barron Surfboards, and Verdure (formerly Organic Dynamic).
-The Market, a collection of 11 stalls all run by New Zealand brands with products associated with the ocean and surfing, includes sea-inspired silver and gold jewellery from Found Treasure, surf wax and accessories from Climax Surf Wax, and NZ-made sunscreen from Sol Zinc, along with many others which you can find on The Market page.
+There was 10 shapers bringing a quiver of boards to the event which guests found in The Boardroom, including Le Noel, Seda Customs, By Marsden, Jordan Griffin, Alt Surfworks, Red Leaf, Oswald, Bearbones, Barron Surfboards, and Verdure (formerly Organic Dynamic).
+The Market, a collection of 11 stalls all run by New Zealand brands with products associated with the ocean and surfing, included sea-inspired silver and gold jewellery from Found Treasure, surf wax and accessories from Climax Surf Wax, and NZ-made sunscreen from Sol Zinc, along with many others which you can find on The Market page.

-Nudes Drinks will also be joining us, bringing Batchwell, For The Better Good, Chia Sisters and Six Barrel Soda Company with them, a range of soft drinks that have the health of our bodies and planet at the forefront of everything they do, all following a simple mantra of ‘nothing to hide’.
+Nudes Drinks also joined, bringing Batchwell, For The Better Good, Chia Sisters and Six Barrel Soda Company with them, a range of soft drinks that have the health of our bodies and planet at the forefront of everything they do, all following a simple mantra of ‘nothing to hide’.

-The Mount Surf Festival will be followed by an after party at Astrolabe, with a live band and DJs playing from 6pm until late.
+The Mount Surf Festival was followed by an after party at Astrolabe, with a live band and DJs playing from 6pm until late.
 And it doesn’t stop there.
-On Sunday 28th February, The Mount’s annual Log Jam will be taking place, a fun, laid-back logging competition, with registrations opening in January.
+On Sunday 28th February, The Mount’s annual Log Jam took place on Main Beach, a fun, laid-back logging competition.